microsoft/RTW-Rapid-Screening/Packages/Power-Platform/README.md

 ![Default Deployment Profile](./assets/default-profile.png)

 You can customize the deployment profiles by changing the values found in the `deployment-profiles` folder of the portal content.
+For example, you can use deployment profiles to specify different `Authentication` values in the portal's `Site Settings`.

 For more information, please visit [deployment profiles](https://powerapps.microsoft.com/blog/power-apps-portals-create-deployment-profile-for-dev-test-prod-environment-using-power-apps-cli/)